sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_CylindricalProjection.txt

 		consistent.

 Length:		Length of the Projection Cylinder.

 Radius:		Radius of the Projection Cylinder.
 This determines mainly the end of the projection from the Cylinder Outwards.
 		Projection Clipping is currently square for performance reasons

+Squash:		Will squash the cylinder around X (negative values) or y (positive values)

 -- UV SIZE --